databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 ```
 ## Create a Unity Catalog metastore and link it to workspaces

 A [databricks_metastore](../resources/metastore.md) is the top level container for data in Unity Catalog.
 A single metastore can be shared across Databricks workspaces, and each linked workspace has a consistent view of the data and a single set of access policies.
-It is only recommended to have multiple metastores when organizations wish to have hard isolation boundaries between data (note that data cannot be easily joined/queried across metastores).
+Databricks recommends using a small number of metastores, except when organizations wish to have hard isolation boundaries between data.
+Data cannot be easily joined/queried across metastores.

 ```hcl
 resource "databricks_metastore" "this" {